MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **TimeForServerCall** - time spent on the server call

 - **TotalTime** - total time spent

+- **UsesSharedRuntime** - indicates if the app uses sharedRuntime or not.

 #### OneNote.App.AppBootComplete *(previous name)*, Office.OneNote.Android.App.AppBootComplete